Chronic Fatigue Syndrome (CFS)

-CFS diagnosis requires ruling out other possible conditions.
-According to the Institute of Medicine, a CFS diagnosis requires all 3 of the following symptoms:
+A CFS diagnosis must rule out other possible conditions.
+According to the Institute of Medicine, a CFS diagnosis requires all 3 of these symptoms:

 Having to cut back greatly on activities you did before the illness.
 Severe and chronic tiredness must have lasted for more than 6 months, and other health conditions have been ruled out.
 Rest does not ease these symptoms.